gsarun125/Gesture-Control-ATM/Progress.md

 bacc.py:
   - Contains the BankAcc class which holds details such as account number, PIN number and balance details

-gui.py:
+atm.py:
   - Has the AtmGui class which has all GUI components integrated
-  - Integrated Pin Page, Home Page, Fast Cash, Withdrawl(Just the Page), Balance Enquiry(Just a Bogus)
+  - Integrated Pin Page, Home Page, Fast Cash, Withdrawl(Just the Page), Balance Enquiry
-  - Full work pending on Fund Transfer, Mini Statement and Cash Deposit
+  - Work pending on Fund Transfer, Mini Statement and Cash Deposit

 window.py:
   - Has the Window class which takes reponsibilty for handling and closing a window